 Meaning

-“Educators are still spending way too much time trying to control what kids learn, bending the content to their own purposes, hoping beyond hope to change – by using technology – but not change too much.” presents a viewpoint centered on happiness.
-It implies that joy grows from gratitude and balance and encourages us to remember that gratitude invites more joy.
+In the quote “Educators are still spending way too much time trying to control what kids learn, bending the content to their own purposes, hoping beyond hope to change – by using technology – but not change too much.,” the emphasis is on happiness.
+It highlights the thought that joy grows from gratitude and balance while implying that gratitude invites more joy.

 Theme